infracost/infracost/CONTRIBUTING.md

 	- misnamed unit: `GB-month` should be `GB`
 - Any "Missing prices" or "Multiple prices" lines when running with `--log-level debug`?
 - Any incorrect prices or calculations?
-- Any [docs](https://www.infracost.io/docs/) pages need to be updated? e.g. the [supported resources](https://github.com/infracost/docs/blob/master/docs/supported_resources.md) page.
+- Any [docs](https://www.infracost.io/docs/) pages need to be updated? e.g. the [supported resources](https://github.com/infracost/docs/blob/master/docs/supported_resources/) pages.
 If so, please open a PR so it can be merged after the CLI is released.

 ## Releases